 Objectives and Policies

 The major objective of the program in English for Foreign Students is to serve the needs of Stanford University students.
 A variety of courses are offered at high intermediate and advanced levels for matriculated international graduate students needing further English development to accomplish their academic and professional objectives at Stanford.
 During the academic year (mid-September to mid-June), we regret that we cannot accommodate others, such as student spouses, postdocs, visiting scholars, visiting researchers/student researchers, or others who are not matriculated in degree programs at Stanford.
-There is one exception to this policy: By special arrangement, international Knight Fellows and their designated affiliates and Distinguished Careers Institute Fellows and their designated partners may take EFS courses after meeting with and receiving clearance from the EFS Director provided there is available space.
-Please note that matriculated students may only take the courses for credit--no student auditing is allowed.
+There is one exception to this policy: By special arrangement, international Knight Fellows and their designated affiliates and Distinguished Careers Institute Fellows and their designated partners may take EFS courses after meeting with and receiving clearance from the EFS Coordinator provided there is available space.
+Note that matriculated students may only take the courses for credit--no student auditing is allowed.

 During Summer quarter only, EFS offers intensive English programs that are open to visitors (non-Stanford students).
 Please see the Summer Courses section of this website for further information.